 Counterfeiting is a colossal illegal industry, globally worth around £352billion.
 In the UK alone, the counterfeiting of apparel and accessories costs the economy around £9billion every single year.
 If we translate that damage into jobs, we can estimate that counterfeiting is directly responsible for putting 4100 people out of work in the UK annually³.

 But counterfeiting isn’t just a problem that affects brands and jobs.
 Consumers also are vulnerable to deception, with the proliferation of fake products flooding online markets undetected.
 The poor quality of these fake goods, which consumers often pay full price for believing they are genuine, also results in further damage to brand reputations.
-This can cost brands loyal customers through no fault of their own.
+This can cost brands loyal customers.

 The UK’s Anti-Counterfeiting Group, a trade body whose members include fashion giants such Chanel, Rolex, Louis Vuitton, Jimmy Choo and Burberry, all work together to try and reduce intellectual property crimes such as counterfeiting.
 This illegal industry doesn’t just damage the retail world and its contribution to our economy; it also helps to fund other kinds of criminal activity.
 This can include drug-smuggling, the illegal importation of firearms, human trafficking, and money laundering⁴.
 That is why so many organisations work to try and stop this criminal trade.